lucas-rodrigues-goes/framework-dnd/docs/content/Combat Proficiencies.md

 - Grandmastery: (No additional benefit)

 ### Bow
 - Proficiency: You gain the focused shooter ability, at the cost of your movement and bonus action, you gain a bonus to damage equal to your dexterity modifier for this round.
+(WIP)
 - Expertise: You receive a +2 to hit while wielding bows.
 - Mastery: (No additional benefit)
 - Grandmastery: (No additional benefit)

 ### Crossbow
 - Proficiency: Your attacks made with crossbows do not receive penalties from attacking in melee range.
+(WIP)
 - Expertise: You receive a +2 to hit while wielding crossbows.
 - Mastery: (No additional benefit)
 - Grandmastery: (No additional benefit)